Skip to content

 INFO

 Visual Studio is ONLY used to get the compiler.
-Actually building QGroundControl should be done using Qt Creator or qmake as outlined below.
+Building QGroundControl is done using Qt Creator or cmake directly as outlined below.

 Example commands to build a default QGC and run it afterwards: